Vladimiro Montesinos: CIA contact

 Upon his return to Lima, he was arrested for having failed to obtain formal government permission to make the trip.
-In 1976, Major José Fernández Salvatteci of the Army Intelligence Service (Servicio de Inteligencia del Ejército (SIE)) charged Montesinos with the crimes of spying and treason, accusing him of delivering military documents to the embassy of the United States in Lima.
+In 1977, Major José Fernández Salvatteci of the Army Intelligence Service (Servicio de Inteligencia del Ejército (SIE)) charged Montesinos with the crimes of spying and treason, accusing him of delivering military documents to the embassy of the United States in Lima.
 The documents included a list of weapons which Peru had purchased from the Soviet Union.
-The subsequent investigation revealed that top-secret documents had been found in his possession, and that he had photographed them and given copies to the US Central Intelligence Agency (CIA).
+The subsequent investigation revealed that top-secret documents had been found in his possession, and that he had photographed them and given copies to the CIA.
 Montesinos had travelled to the U.S. without authorization from army command, and had forged military documents to allow him to complete the trip without being detained.
-He visited several foreign institutions as an official representative of the Peruvian army, also without authorization.

 Montesinos was dishonorably discharged from the military and sentenced two years in the military prison at Bolivar Barracks in Pueblo Libre.
 This was a far less severe sentence than the customary death penalty that was the punishment for traitors during the military regime.
 United States Ambassador to Peru Robert William Dean contacted Minister of Foreign Affairs of Peru José de la Puente Radbill to pressure for Montesinos' release while the attorney representing the imprisoned army captain was asked to contact Einaudi.
 General Mercado then ordered the charges be dropped.

 Years later, declassified US State Department documents revealed the reason for the CIA's interest in Montesinos.
-In the 1970s, Peru was governed by the only left-wing regime in South America, a continent dominated by right-wing governments.
+In the 1970s, Peru was governed by one of the few left-wing regimes in South America, a continent dominated by right-wing governments.
 Locked in the Cold War with the Soviet Union and fearing its influence in the region, as well as that of the Communist government of Cuba, the US was seeking information about activities in Peru.
 Montesinos conjured up and told a story about potential attacks against Peru's southern rival, Chile, then ruled by dictator Augusto Pinochet, an ally of the U.S.